hcvcastro/pleni/README.md

 {"status":"stopped"}
 ```

-### Planner api
+### Planner API
-Gives a definition of the tasks available in the planner.
+Gives a definition of the available tasks in the planner.

 ```sh
 curl -X GET http://localhost:3001/_api